emissary-ingress/emissary/docs/howtos/cert-manager.md

 # Cert-Manager and Ambassador Edge Stack

-**Note:** The Ambassador Edge Stack can issue and manage certificate with the ACME HTTP-01 challenge.
+**Note:** Cert-manager release v0.15 removed legacy CRD support.
+This document has been updated to use CRD standards specified in v0.15.

 cert-manager is still required for DNS-01 challenges for wildcard domains and when using Ambassador OSS.

-**Note:** Cert-manager release v0.15 removed legacy CRD support.
-This document has been updated to use CRD standards specified in v0.15 and tested with Ambassador v1.4.2.

 ---